norpuma/HorntonEpic/Notes/Gameplay/Proposal - History 02 - TheOtherworldlyInvader - Storylines.md

 - Ends up exiled from Hornton.
 ## Stella McKay: First year student at the Finishing School.
 Nice.
 Nerdy.
 Cute.
 Repressed lesbian.
 Friends with Kelly.
 Sister to Lucy, Peter and Sam.
 ## Steve Green: First year student at the Finishing School.
 Good student.
 Aspiring writer.
 Boyfriend to Mercy.
 Brother to Kate.
+## Tina, Valentina, Sothton: Nanny and potential maid to Alex Kay.
 ## Trisha Manning: Nice.
 Second year student at the Finishing School.
 Girlfriend to Peter.
 Daughter to Carla.
 ## Tyron Williams: Irresistible Black Boy.
 Poolboy at mansions and at the Dreams Hotel, then lifeguard, then massagist.
 Son to Marcus and brother to Denise.
 - Starts loving the beach and to swim, not focused on any kind of work and punished by his father cutting off his expenses cards and forced to find a job as a pool boy at the Griffin's house.
 Lives with ???.